 Did you know…?

-They can accelerate from 0 to 70 miles per hour in just three seconds!
+They can accelerate from 0 – 70 mph in just 3 seconds!

 8.)
 Running at speeds of up to 70 mph only lasts about 60 seconds before they become exhausted due to overheating.

 9.)
 These beautiful cats are solitary animals and communicate to each other via spraying urine or face rubbing saliva on things like trees and rocks.
 They can also vocalize via bleats, purrs, barks, hisses, growls, and even a high pitched chirping sound.